-The Perfect/Excessive Attendance report includes three Attendance Reports on one screen: the Perfect Attendance Report, the Excessive Absences Report, and the Skip Report.
+The Perfect/Excessive Attendance report includes four Attendance Reports on one screen: the Perfect Attendance Report, the Excessive Absences Report, the Skip Report, and the Consecutive Absences report.

 1. From the Attendance menu, click Perfect/Excessive Attendance.